oppia/oppia-web-developer-docs/Acceptance-Tests.md

 6. Check that the correct image got replaced.
 Run the test locally to check if the test passes.

 7. Commit and push your changes!
 Self review your PR to verify that the correct image(s) were used.

+> For Playwright screenshots, see **Screenshots testing functionality in Acceptance Tests (Playwright)** above instead.

 ## Acceptance Tests for Mobile